Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 \subsection{Rate of work and entropy inequality}

 The change to the internal energy of the system is determined based on the rate of work done on the system and the heat added

 The instantaneous rate of work is given by the sum of Eqs. \ref{eq:work-darcy} and \ref{eq:work-ext}, the latter being already built into the thermodynamics.
-For the data considered in this work, which correspond to immiscible two-fluid flow in strongly water-wet systems, several assumptions can be made to simplify the form of Eq. \ref{eq:non-eq-thermo}: \begin{enumerate} \item the system temperature is uniform and no heat is added to the system
+For the data considered in this work, which correspond to immiscible two-fluid flow in strongly water-wet systems, several assumptions can be made to simplify the form of Eq. \ref{eq:non-eq-thermo}: \begin{enumerate} \item the system temperature is uniform and no heat is added to the system, which is justified by the large heat capacity for the system,

 \item the fluid-fluid interfacial tension is constant everywhere:

 \item the solid does not change shape, meaning that

 \item compositional effects can be ignored